 - 10″ Cake Drum/Board

-- An Elmo Template – simply right-click on the picture below and save it to your computer.
-Use your computer program of choice to resize it to the required size and print.
+- An Elmo Template -use your computer program of choice to resize it to the required size and print.

 - A toothpick or a kebab stick for transferring the outline of Elmo’s face onto the cake

 Place the template onto the cake (make sure it isn’t completely off-center).

 Using your toothpick or kebab stick, trace along the outlines of the face.
 Use a fair bit of pressure, because you want to indent the fondant beneath the paper.
 Don’t use so much force that you poke a hole into the cake – ah, it doesn’t really matter, you’ll cover it with royal icing anyway.

 When you have finished, use your black royal icing and pipe along the indent of the outline.
 If you squint, you can see the indented outline on the cake below.